thuban87/hindsight-journal/docs/development/Implementation Plan.md

 **Goal:** Expand echoes from simple "on this day" to rich, data-aware retrospection with metric comparisons and coping lookups.
 Build the Lens panel for full-text search and compound filtering.

 ### Pre-Phase Fix: dateIndex stale keys on date change
+ **Amendment:** This fix is already implemented in the current codebase (journalStore.ts lines 150-162 and 210-223).
+Convert this to verification and regression test only.
+Do NOT re-implement existing working code.

 When a user edits their frontmatter `date` field, the entry's date changes but the old `MM-DD` key in `dateIndex` still holds a reference to the entry.
 Fix `journalStore.upsertEntry()` to detect date changes and update the dateIndex:
 ```typescript